Nine-Year Policy for Time to the Doctoral Degree

-However, GSAS doctoral students are expected to complete all requirements for the PhD or DMA degree in no more than seven years, beyond which they are not eligible for housing or for funding from GSAS or the Arts and Sciences.
+GSAS doctoral students are expected to complete all requirements for the PhD or DMA degree in no more than seven years, beyond which they are no longer eligible for housing in Columbia Residential, nor for any additional funding from GSAS or the Arts and Sciences.

-Students who entered a doctoral program in Fall 2011 and after and who do not complete all requirements for the doctoral degree by the end of the ninth year will no longer be considered to be GSAS doctoral degree candidates, and will be notified accordingly in writing by GSAS.
+Students who do not complete all requirements for the doctoral degree by the end of the ninth year will no longer be considered to be GSAS doctoral degree candidates, and will be notified accordingly in writing by GSAS.
 Note that the ninth year ends on May 31.
 Students so notified may appeal this determination within thirty days of receipt of notification.

 To appeal, students must do the following: